 2. Encourages fine motor development.
 Kinetic sand provides a fun learning activity while developing fine motor skills of children.

 3. Promotes hand strength and bilateral skills.
 Bilateral skills refer to the ability to use both sides of the body in coordinated movements and are essential for later gross motor abilities such as walking, running, and skipping.

 4. Ideal for kids with tactile sensitivity.
 Kinetic sand activities are a fun way to help reduce tactile sensitivity.

 5. Provides feelings of calm through tactile input.
 Many kids experience a calming sensation when they interact with sensory materials.

 6. A perfect non-messy activity with easy cleanup and storage.

 Kinetic sand is perfect for family fun and learning games!
 If you’re missing out on going to the beach this summer, try ordering or making some kinetic sand for your kids to enjoy!
-The possibilities for activities are endless.
+It's a new way to make learning fun, add fun ideas to your kids' sensory play and definitely a lot better than regular sand.
+So long as you let your kids have fun with kinetic sand under adult supervision, the possibilities for activities are endless.

 Parenting is awesome.
 Sleep is overrated.
 Every day is an adventure.

 I’m Kaitlyn Torrez, from the San Francisco Bay Area.
 I live with my husband and two children, Roman and Logan.
 I’m a former preschool teacher, currently enjoying being a stay at home mom.
 I love all things writing, coffee, and chocolate.
 In my free time, I enjoy reading, blogging, and working out.